-Winter finally gave up and walleye season is here!
+Winter finally gave up and walleye season is upon us, here are some walleye opener tips!
 Now that the season is here, having a good game plan for opening day and the rest of the early season can mean the difference between spring fishing success and frustration.

 Choosing the right lake is often key to opening day success, with water temperature being a top consideration.
 For that reason, I usually like to start on a small, shallow lake that warms quickly.
 With this year’s seemingly never-ending winter this consideration probably becomes even more important!

 For me, I will be opening on one of a few small, shallow lakes in my local area, and will be willing to jump from lake to lake to try to find a bite.
-I’ll pick from lakes that have reputations of producing good early season action and also target those that offered good ice fishing success for walleyes last winter.
+I’ll pick from lakes that have reputations for producing good early-season action and also target those that offered good ice-fishing success for walleyes last winter.
 Often the small shallow lakes in my area have cyclic walleye populations and targeting those that have good numbers of fish right now is often sound advice.

 This year, again because of the late spring, I will also target any areas where incoming rivers or creeks are present as these inlets often have warmer water and draw baitfish and walleyes during early spring as well.